abhishek-kumar-code/Redfish_Public/Specification.md

 A URI is used to identify a resource, including the base service and all Redfish resources.

-* A _canonical URI_ shall be a unique identifier to a resource.
+* Each unique instance of a resource shall be identified by a URI
 * A URI shall be treated by the client as opaque, and thus should not be attempted to be understood or deconstructed by the client outside of applying standard reference resolution rules as defined in section 5, Reference Resolution, of [RFC3986](#rfc3986).

 To begin operations, a client must know a URI for a resource.